-Vitamins are the building blocks of a healthy skin, they are the co-factors that are required for every cellular process in the body; For instance, a deficiency in certain B vitamins can result in dry, flaky skin, eczema, sensitivity and even cracked lips.
+Vitamins are the building blocks of healthy skin; they are the co-factors required for every cellular process in the body; For instance, a deficiency in certain B vitamins can result in dry, flaky skin, eczema, sensitivity and even cracked lips.

-When it comes to skin care this is one of the most well researched vitamins. it is important for cellular renewal as it regulates the growth and division of healthy cells, supporting skin repair and rejuvenation.
+When it comes to skincare, this is one of the most well-researched vitamins.
+It is important for cellular renewal as it regulates healthy cells’ growth and division, supporting skin repair and rejuvenation.

 - Dry skin: If you find your skin is dry, sallow and flaky, it can help to boost the natural exfoliation process of your skin, revealing a youthful, glowing complexion.